openvinotoolkit/training_extensions/docs/source/guide/tutorials/index.rst

 Tutorials
 =========

-This section reveals how to use ``OTX CLI``, both base and advanced features.
+This section reveals how to use ``OpenVINO™ Training Extensions CLI``, both base and advanced features.

 It provides end-to-end solutions from installation to model deployment and demo visualization on specific example for each of the supported tasks.